 This antique mall on 23rd street has 11,000 square feet of antiques and collectibles sold by some of the finest vendors in Oklahoma.
 Owners Bill and Denny McConnell opened their store in 1989, so the 23rd Street Antique Mall is somewhat of an institution in OKC.
 As one of Oklahoma’s premiere antique stores, it has won awards from the Oklahoman, the Oklahoma Gazette and Oklahoma Magazine.

 Drive north on Western Avenue.
 When you see a massive rooster on the side of the road, you know you’ve found Antique Avenue.
-Randy Parsons and his son Matthew, along with their wives Judy and Beth, are all dealers in the store and co-owners.
-There are 14 other antique dealers, so their variety of selection is wide.
+Matthew Parsons and Erin Stephens are both dealers in the store and co-owners.
+There are over a dozen other antique dealers, so their variety of selection is wide.
 Each dealer is highly knowledgeable about antiques and are quick to answer questions and offer advice.